Peptide Trends UAE 2026: Types & Insights

 The UAE peptide therapeutics market was valued at approximately USD 299.7 million in 2024 and is growing at 11.6% CAGR — the fastest rate in the Middle East and Africa region.
 At this trajectory, the market is projected to reach USD 600.2 million by 2030.

-What makes the UAE market distinct is the convergence of high disease burden, research infrastructure investment, and regulatory modernization.
+What makes the UAE market distinct is the convergence of high metabolic research demand, research infrastructure investment, and supplier verification expectations.

 What Is Driving Peptide Growth in Dubai and the UAE?

 Chronic disease prevalence.
 Diabetes affects approximately 1.5 million UAE residents — over 16% of the adult population, one of the highest rates globally.
 This creates direct demand for GLP-1 agonist research and metabolic peptide studies.
-Obesity, cardiovascular disease, and MASH (metabolic dysfunction-associated steatohepatitis) compound the metabolic research opportunity.
+The MoHAP National Health & Nutrition Survey 2024–2025 reports adult obesity at 22%; cardiovascular disease and MASH (metabolic dysfunction-associated steatohepatitis) compound the metabolic research opportunity.

 Government investment.
 The UAE has allocated AED 1.5 billion for research and biotechnology infrastructure.
 Dubai Biotechnology Park is expanding its incubator and laboratory facilities.
-Abu Dhabi’s Department of Health is investing in precision medicine initiatives that directly leverage peptide-based therapeutics.
+Abu Dhabi’s Department of Health is investing in precision medicine initiatives that directly apply peptide-based therapeutics.
+A May 2026 report from the UAE Ministry of Economy, Whiteshield, and Eli Lilly modeled that accelerated obesity intervention could move 1.2M+ adults out of obesity by 2031, generating +$51B in GDP and $1.5B in healthcare savings — co-authored with the federal government, signaling obesity is now an economic-development priority.
+For local supply routes, see our Dubai research peptides hub.

 Cell-penetrating peptides.
 The UAE cell-penetrating peptide market, currently valued at approximately USD 1.7 million, is growing as local research institutions explore antibody-drug conjugates and intracellular delivery mechanisms for oncology applications.